camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 With this release, the client re-throws errors, additionally directly on calling the respective task service APIs, and you can handle them directly.
 Adjust your custom business logic accordingly.

-# Breaking change: Explicit asset declaration in Java web app plugins
+# Explicit asset declaration in Java web app plugins

 We introduced a change in the asset loading mechanism for Java web app plugins.
 Starting with this release, **plugin assets must be explicitly declared in the plugin root resource class**.